pierwill/ssn2018aarhus/aarhus.rst

    Some theology is necessary to begin.

    If I only tell you one thing about Predestination for the purposes of this analysis it will be that *Predestination is secret*.
-Predestination implies the existence of information that could infallibly predict a persons future.
+Calvin calls is “an admirable secret of the judgement of God.”
+He wrote that Predestination implies the existence of information that could infallibly predict a persons future.
 That information is secret and accessible only to God.
 It is totally opaque to mortals.
 But there has to be some sort of process.

-   Calvin calls is “an admirable secret of the judgement of God.”
-He wrote that inquiring into it was like pressing into God’s secret closet [room].
+Inquiring into it was like pressing into God’s secret closet [room].

    Predestination is an important paradigm of knowledge from above judging and determining an individual’s future; because for God, to know and to do are the same thing.
 Predestination follows from God’s omniscience: if God knows everything, he knows all of eternity, so he knows and has already chosen those who will be saved.

    The metaphor of the Book of Life is important here.

 ----